brcomputerscience/brcomputerscience/README.md

 Accounts followed by this account must be BRCS leaders only

-This account should be used for BRCS demos and club purposes, SigmaCS purposes, and whatever BRCS leaders want to do with this account
+This account should be used for BRCS demos and club purposes, SigmaCS purposes, and whatever BRCS leaders want to do with this account, typically used by a programming languages leader

 The BRCS Organization GitHub is where all event files and other files are stored